Political views of Christopher Hitchens

 Christopher Hitchens (13 April 1949 – 15 December 2011) was a British and American author, polemicist, debater and journalist who in his youth took part in demonstrations against the Vietnam War, joined organisations such as the International Socialists while at university and began to identify as a socialist.
 However, after 9/11 he no longer regarded himself as a socialist and his political thinking became largely dominated by the issue of defending civilization from terrorists and against the totalitarian regimes that protect them.
 Hitchens nonetheless continued to identify as a Marxist, endorsing the materialist conception of history, but believed that Karl Marx had underestimated the revolutionary nature of capitalism.
 He sympathized with libertarian ideals of limited state interference, but considered libertarianism not to be a viable system.
 In the 2000 U.S. presidential election, he supported the Green Party candidate Ralph Nader.
-After 9/11, Hitchens advocated the invasion of Iraq.
+After 9/11, Hitchens advocated for the invasion of Iraq.
 In the 2004 election, he very slightly favored the incumbent Republican President George W. Bush or was neutral and in 2008 he favored the Democratic candidate Barack Obama over John McCain despite being critical of both of them.

 Political orientation

 First principles

 Alexander Linklater has summarized Hitchens' basic intellectual outlook as follows:

-One of [Hitchens'] old strongholds [was] the 17th-century contest between king and parliament of the English civil war.
+One of [Hitchens'] old strongholds [was] the 17th-century contest between king and parliament of the English Civil War.
 For Hitchens, the Cromwellian revolt represents not just the foundational struggle for parliamentary rule, but the great rejection of divine right. ...
 But he is no optimistic Enlightenment rationalist.
 He identifies himself with Thomas Paine's disillusion at the French terror, and Rosa Luxemburg's famous warning to Lenin about the inexorability of one-man rule.
 He retains, however, from his Marxist youth an intellectual absolutism and a disdain for liberal dilemmas and trade-offs – hence a brutal assault on Isaiah Berlin's genteel liberalism in a 1998 essay.
 He is incurious about what religious belief feels like, or what meaning it has for millions of people – even though, unlike his co-anti-religionist Richard Dawkins, Hitchens concedes that religious feeling is ineradicable.